robu3/haikoo/README.md

 python app.py /path/to/image.png
 ```

+When using the terminal application, you will need to copy config.json.default to config.json and update the file with your Azure CV key and region before beginning.
+Let the programmatically generated poetry begin!

 # Technical Details

-Haikoo extends/subclasses a couple of Markovify's classes in order to create Markov chain models that also consider syllables in word selection, i.e., HaikuChain and HaikuText.
-HaikuChain counts the number of syllables in a word when tokenizing text; the result can be serialized for reuse later, negating the need to count syllables at runtime (a performance win).
+Haikoo extends/subclasses a couple of Markovify's classes in order to create Markov chain models that also take syllable count into consideration when selecting words, i.e., `HaikuChain` and `HaikuText`. `HaikuChain` counts the number of syllables in a word when tokenizing text; the result can be serialized for reuse later, negating the need to count syllables at runtime (a performance win).

 # Advanced Usage